fuzz6001/DiscImageCreator/README.md

 - .scm
   2352 bytes/sector scrambled binary image of the img file.
 - .sub
-  subchannel data of the CD.
+  de-interleaved subchannel data of the CD.
 This file is used to a ccd file.
+- _interleave.sub
+  interleaved subchannel data of the CD.
 - .toc
   table of contents of the disc.
 - _CDZ.bin